programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 At this point, run the application to see how the slider looks.
 You should see a grey panel on the left (the sidebar panel), containing the slider widget.
 If you hover over the slider, you'll notice that you can drag each end (to select a range size) and you can also drag the middle (which will move the entire slider over a window of the selected range size).

-{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-4.gif" caption="Figure 4.
+{% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-4.gif" alt="Figure 4.
+Animated gif demonstrating the functionality of the slider input widget.
+A cursor clicks on each end of the slider to resize it, and then drags it." caption="Figure 4.
 Animated gif demonstrating the functionality of the slider input widget." %}

 ### Put the leafletOutput in the mainPanel Element